Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 PySys is a testing framework that provides a way to test your applications.

-See `PySys Documentation <https://pysys-test.github.io/pysys-test/>`_ for details on how the framework can be used and the facilities it contains.
+See `PySys Documentation <https://pysys-test.github.io/pysys-test/>`_ for details on installation and how the framework can be used and the facilities it contains.

 .. _test-in-cloud: